iavr/drvq/README.md

 All input/output to all `drcq` tools is based on a binary file format, using a file extension `.bin`.
 With the exception of codebooks (file `codebook.bin`) produced by tool `train` and used by other tools, all other input/output files each contain an array of arrays of numbers, with a number of supported types for each number.

-Such files may be read/written by Matlab scripts `load_double_array.m`/`save_double_array.m` under folder `matlab/`.
-Data is represented by 2-dimensional matrices in Matlab.
+Such files may be read/written by Matlab scripts `load_double_array.m`/`save_double_array.m` under folder `/matlab/`.
+Data is represented by two-dimensional matrices in Matlab.
 These scripts are very simple and may serve as a specification for input/output tools in other platforms.
-For C++, input/output is handled by template functions under `src/lib`.
+For C++, input/output is handled by template functions under `/src/lib`.

 Sample data
 -----------

 With the specific information provided per tool below, one should be able to generate appropriate input and read the output of each tool.
-For convenience, a number of sample data files are provided under folder `data/` so that all `drvq` tools may run immediately.
+For convenience, a number of sample data files are provided under folder `/data/` so that all `drvq` tools may run immediately.

 These files are part of the actual experimental data that were used under development of `drvq`.
-In particular, under `data/oxford/hesaff.sift/queries/descriptors/`, SIFT descriptors are given for each of the 55 cropped query images of [Oxford buildings dataset](http://www.robots.ox.ac.uk/~vgg/data/oxbuildings/), as obtained by [Hessian-affine detector](https://github.com/perdoch/hesaff).
-File `data/oxford/files/queries.txt` contains a relevant list of filenames.
+In particular, under `/data/oxford/hesaff.sift/queries/descriptors/`, SIFT descriptors are given for each of the 55 cropped query images of [Oxford buildings dataset](http://www.robots.ox.ac.uk/~vgg/data/oxbuildings/), as obtained by [Hessian-affine detector](https://github.com/perdoch/hesaff).
+File `/data/oxford/files/queries.txt` contains a relevant list of filenames.

 For each image, a binary file contains an array of descriptors, where each descriptor is represented by an array of `float`s.